cimes-isi/dcomptb-pipeedge/xdc/README.md

 ansible all -a rapl-configure-msr
 ```

-Test a distributed EdgePipe execution (should take about 2 minutes):
+Test a distributed PipeEdge execution (should take about 2 minutes):

 ```sh
 ansible-playbook exp/test-2-nodes.yml --extra-vars "fail_if_test_dir_exists=false"